dudmz/labs/README.md

 A lot of this stuff are temporary, and may be outdated as time goes by, but rest asure that I want to keep as much as I can from those experiments.

+## Labs' descriptions

+- rust-playground: It's a dummy project that I use as a playground, trying out some snippets, or trying out crates from Cargo.
+- test-proxy-express-ts: It's a project where I implemented a dynamic reverse proxy to a S3 bucket, where the purpose is to hide the fact that one is trying to access a bucket.